develop-me/bootcamp--week-05--tooling/challenges/02/04-push-rejection-conflicts.md

 # Collaborating with a remote repository

-Continue working on the project, but now use `git push` and `git pull`.
+Continue working on the project, but now start to use `git push` and `git pull`.

 Make 5 changes, with 5 commits, while pushing each up to GitHub.